2023 Financial Assistance Grants

 Applications will be reviewed on a rolling basis.

 Applications are due on Feb.
 28 for activities and costs expected to be incurred between Feb.
 28 and April 30.

-Professional development fund grants are open to journalists of South Asian descent and journalists based in the United States involved in active reporting on South Asia.
+The grants are open to journalists of South Asian descent and journalists based in the United States involved in active reporting on South Asia.
 Applicants must be employed at news organizations located in the United States or be working as full-time America-based correspondents for South Asian media outlets.
-Freelance journalists, photographers and videographers may also be eligible for the grants.
+Freelance journalists, photographers and videographers are also eligible for the grants.